smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.11.7 - 2025-05-19
+We are beginning our phased rollout of us-street-api 5.11.7.
+This process is scheduled to be completed by 2025-05-21 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Improved matching on addresses with ordinal and fraction components
+- Improved enhanced_match field result with ignored input
+- Improved matching on addresses containing the word "MINTON"

 ## 5.11.5 - 2025-05-15
 Changes:
 - Improved matching with addresses that include invalid secondaries